-In recent decades, Julian, Ca has been primarily known for its apples and for various apple products like pies and cider.
-Historically, gold was discovered nearby in 1870 and it became a boomtown/tent city of aspiring gold rush miners.
+In recent decades, Julian, California, has been primarily known for its apples and various apple products like pies and cider.
+Historically, gold was discovered nearby in 1870, and it became a boomtown/tent city of aspiring gold rush miners.

-Today, whether you’re making a day trip from San Diego or plan to stay longer, what to do in Julian, Ca, includes more than just old gold mines and apple orchards, but both remain a central focus.
+Today, whether you’re making a day trip from San Diego or plan to stay longer, what to do in Julian includes more than just old gold mines and apple orchards, but both remain a central focus.
 In fact, the mountain town is even a California Historical Landmark.